AlexGarcia623/does_the_fmr_evolve_simulations_2/README.md

 ### Data:

-Contains minimal working example data for generation of the figures associated with this work for Illustris, IllustrisTNG, EAGLE, and SIMBA simulations from redshift 0-8 (technically 0-10, though none of 9 and 10 are used in this work).
+Contains minimal working example data for generation of the figures associated with this work for Illustris, IllustrisTNG, EAGLE, and SIMBA simulations from redshift 0-8.

 All credit for simulation data goes to the respective collaborations: see [Illustris](https://www.illustris-project.org/), [IllustrisTNG](https://www.tng-project.org/), [EAGLE](https://icc.dur.ac.uk/Eagle/), and [SIMBA](http://simba.roe.ac.uk/).

+Also includes data from particles on different metallicity types in the simulations.
+This data is used to support the findings of Appendix B.

 ### Data Reduction